Composite Doors Vs UPVC And Timber

-Benefits & Cons of Composite, PVC, and Wooden Doors.
+Benefits & Cons of Composite, PVC, and Wooden Doors

+Exterior doors come in a wide range of colours and styles in today’s market, including pine, oak, PVC, mahogany, and composite.
 Some exterior doors except ones made to measure or bespoke doors are more than likely veneered onto solid timber.
-The reason for this is to make the best possible use of resources and can lead to a very strong stable door with great stability like a solid wooden door.
+The reason for this is to make the best possible use of resources and can lead to a durable door with high-quality stability like a solid wooden door.

-PVC doors require less maintenance and cleaning but they have a narrow look to them.
-This is because of the PVC frame that makes the door.
-Which is then fitted and attached to the PVC subframe.
+PVC doors require less maintenance and cleaning, but they have a narrow look to them.
+That is due to the thick uPVC frame that makes up the door.

-Composite doors overcome the problems you get with PVC doors and the narrowness.
+Composite doors vs uPVC overcome the problems you get with narrowness.
 Composite and PVC tend to end up with having the doorway made smaller than having a traditional wooden door installed.

-To find out more about our fantastic range of doors and offers available call a member of our Doors Specialist Team today for free on 0800 854 803
+To find out more about our fantastic range of doors and offers available call a member of our Doors Specialist Team today for free on 01744 611 203.